dfeich/org-clock-convenience/README.md

         (kbd "ö") #'org-clock-convenience-fill-gap))
     (add-hook 'org-agenda-mode-hook #'dfeich/org-agenda-mode-fn)

-## Tip: using helm for efficient clocking into tasks
+## Tip: using helm for efficiently clocking into tasks

 In order not having to leave the agenda view for clocking into a task that is not displayed in some way in the agenda view (where